 Common Name: Mountain Tarweed

-Madia glomerata is a Annual up to 0.75 metres tall.
+Madia glomerata is an annual plant that can grow up to 0.75 metres tall.

 N. America - Alaska to Maine, south to California, Texas and New York.